caroldaniel/42sp-cursus-born2beroot/CentOS-en.md

 IMPORTANT
 </h3>

 In some computers, it is possible that your own internet connection is being classified as `socket`, and is beeing listed as such like in the following [example](screenshots/29.png).
-In my case, the network interface used by the Virtual Machine only appeared uppon restarting of the NetworkManager.service (`systemctl restart NetworkManager.service`), but in some cases it might be permanently set as so.
+In my case, the network interface used by the Virtual Machine only appeared upon the restarting of the NetworkManager.service (`systemctl restart NetworkManager.service`), but in some cases it might be permanently set as so.

-To try and mitigate this, so that only SSH is being used as a valid socket, you should set your Machine IP as static.
-To do so, install `net-tools` in your machine, to enable you the `ifconfig` command.
-You will need it to easily [extract some information](screenshots/30.png) about your machine.
-First, your `network interface`, you `IP address`, your `netmask` and your `gateway`.
+To try and mitigate this, so that only SSH is being used as a valid socket, you should set your Machine IP as **static**.
+To do so, install `net-tools` in your machine, in order to adquire the `ifconfig` command.
+You will need it to easily [extract some information](screenshots/30.png) about your machine: your `network interface`, you `IP address`, your `netmask` and your `gateway`.

 ```sh
 # dnf install net-tools